Chilli Sauce Spiced With Cumin

 This chilli sauce is made when I have an abundance of chillies in my garden.
 Or when I bring chillies back with me from Italy.

 I am not one for very hot food as my sweat glands cannot take the heat.
 If food is too hot but still palatable I will eat it – but you will see straight away from my face that the meal was too spicy for me.
-This chilli sauce is not for my palate – it is really hot.
+This sauce is not for my palate – it is really hot.
 But, unlike most hot foods that I come across, it is very flavoursome.
 The ingredients make this chilli sauce have a flavour punch that you will enjoy, and you can scale down the heat by using mild chillies, or by removing the seeds from your chillies.
 I used medium hot chillies with the seeds, as we were having friends to stay for a week who love heat, and this chilli sauce was a great way for me to spice up their meals, while still being able to eat my own.

 Do you eat spicy foods?